maxiron-cloud/oci-openshift/terraform-stacks/configure-cluster/README.md

 ### How It Works

 1. **cert-manager Installation**: Deploys cert-manager via Red Hat OpenShift Operator from the certified operator catalog
-2. **OCI DNS Webhook**: Installs [giovannicandido/cert-manager-webhook-oci](https://github.com/giovannicandido/cert-manager-webhook-oci) for DNS-01 challenge validation
+2. **OCI DNS Webhook**: Installs [giovannicandido/cert-manager-webhook-oci](https://github.com/giovannicandido/cert-manager-webhook-oci) for DNS-01 challenge validation with `hostNetwork: true` for Instance Principal access
-3. **Instance Principal Authentication**: No credentials needed - uses the existing dynamic group IAM policy for control plane nodes
+3. **Instance Principal Authentication**: No credentials needed - uses the existing dynamic group IAM policy for control plane nodes to access OCI DNS
 4. **Let's Encrypt Integration**: Creates both staging and production ClusterIssuers for certificate management
 5. **Automatic Certificate Provisioning**:
-   - Wildcard certificate for apps: `*.apps.<cluster-domain>`
+   - Wildcard certificate for apps: `*.apps.<cluster-domain>` (covers console and all applications)
-   - Dedicated certificate for API server: `api.<cluster-domain>`
-6. **Auto-Configuration**: Patches IngressController and APIServer to use the new certificates
+6. **Auto-Configuration**: Patches IngressController to use the wildcard certificate
+7. **⚠️ API Server Certificate**: Intentionally NOT changed - keeps self-signed certificate from installation to preserve kubeconfig connectivity

 ### Certificate Issuance Flow

 ```
-1. Certificate resource created
+1. Certificate resource created for *.apps.<cluster-domain>
 2. cert-manager triggers Let's Encrypt ACME challenge
 3. OCI DNS webhook creates TXT record in your DNS zone
 4. Let's Encrypt validates domain ownership via DNS
 5. Certificate issued and stored in Kubernetes Secret
-6. IngressController/APIServer automatically reload with new certificate
+6. IngressController automatically reloads with new certificate
+7. Console and all apps now use valid Let's Encrypt certificate
 ```

+### ⚠️ Important: API Server Certificate

+**The API server certificate is intentionally NOT changed by this stack.**

+#### Why?
+The kubeconfig file from cluster installation contains the original self-signed CA certificate.
+If we change the API server certificate to use Let's Encrypt:
+- ✅ The certificate becomes valid for browsers
+- ❌ **But the kubeconfig becomes invalid** (CA mismatch)
+- ❌ All `oc` and `kubectl` commands fail
+- ❌ Terraform can't destroy the cluster
+- ❌ Day 2 operations become impossible

+#### What Gets Secured?
+- ✅ **Console**: `https://console-openshift-console.apps.<cluster-domain>` → Valid Let's Encrypt cert
+- ✅ **All Apps**: `https://*.apps.<cluster-domain>` → Valid Let's Encrypt cert
+- ⚠️ **API Server**: `https://api.<cluster-domain>:6443` → Self-signed cert (only accessed by CLI tools, not browsers)

+This is the **correct approach for OCI OpenShift clusters** because:
+1. Users access the console via browser (gets valid cert) ✅
+2. Applications use the apps domain (get valid certs) ✅
+3. CLI tools use the API server (work with the original kubeconfig) ✅
+4. Infrastructure operations remain functional ✅

 ### Skipping Certificate Setup

-To skip TLS certificate setup and use default self-signed certificates:
+To skip TLS certificate setup entirely and use default self-signed certificates everywhere:
 - Leave `dns_zone_name` empty when running the stack
 - The stack will only configure the image registry